 In this last monthly chart of silver, there is another crucial KEY LEVEL shown.
-The Dashed Black Line was support for the silver price from 2011-2012.
+The Dashed Black Line was supported for the silver price from 2011-2012.
 But, when silver fell below this support line and the 50 Month Moving Average (MMA), it remained below it since 2013.

 With silver breaking above both the Dashed Blackline and the 50 MMA, it is a very positive sign.

-With the silver price right at its 200 Month Moving Average while the broader indexes are 90-130% above their 200 MMA’s, my money is on silver.
+With the silver price right at its 200 Month Moving Average, while the broader indexes are 90-130% above their 200 MMA’s, my money is on silver.
 Again, the smart investor BUYS AT THE BOTTOM and SELLS AT THE TOP.